kaldor/TestRail-Plus/README.md

 4. Enter your token (Create in TestRail/My Settings/API Keys) and press `Save`

 # Behind the Scene
-##  Links to Foreign test case (a similiar test case in the other suite)
+##  Links to Foreign test case (a similar test case in the other suite)
 When the link is pressed, it fires a TestRail API call to find test case in the other suite with the same test case title.
 The test case return follows the heuristic below:
 1. If there is no match, return 'Cannot find match' error.